mizrael/davidguida.net/src/_posts/2020-06-26-blazordragons-how-to-consume-grpc-web-from-blazor-part-2-the-server.md

   - Blazor
   - 'D&amp;D'
 ---
-Hi All! <a aria-label="undefined (opens in a new tab)" href="https://www.davidguida.net/how-to-consume-dd-rest-api-over-grpc-web-blazor-part-1-the-client/" target="_blank" rel="noreferrer noopener">Last time</a> we gave a look at the client, today we&#8217;re going to focus on the backend and see how we can write a **gRPC server** that can be called from a **Blazor webassembly** application.
+Hi All! <a aria-label="undefined (opens in a new tab)" href="https://www.davidguida.net/how-to-consume-dd-rest-api-over-grpc-web-blazor-part-1-the-client/" target="_blank" rel="noreferrer noopener">Last time</a> we gave a look at the client, today we're going to focus on the backend and see how we can write a **gRPC server** that can be called from a **Blazor webassembly** application.

 Did I mention how nerd I was?
 Yeah, probably I did.
-Just have a look at what I&#8217;m listening right now while writing this article:<figure class="wp-block-embed-youtube aligncenter wp-block-embed is-type-video is-provider-youtube wp-embed-aspect-16-9 wp-has-aspect-ratio">
+Just have a look at what I'm listening right now while writing this article:<figure class="wp-block-embed-youtube aligncenter wp-block-embed is-type-video is-provider-youtube wp-embed-aspect-16-9 wp-has-aspect-ratio">

 <div class="wp-block-embed__wrapper">
   <span class="embed-youtube" style="text-align:center; display: block;"></span>